When Bousfield localizations and homotopy idempotent functors meet again: Producing Bousfield localizations from small data

-is a Fresse/coSpitzweck right ($\V$-)semimodel category.
-In fact, it is the left Bousfield localization of $\M$ at $\Srect$-equivalences among Fresse/coSpitzweck right semimodel categories with left Quillen functors between them. \end{thm} \begin{proof} By Proposition \ref{prop_LocalizatorLeftProperCase} and Remarks \ref{rems_FindingLocalizatorSEMIMODELS}, there is a ($\V$-enriched) BF-reflector to which we can apply Theorem \ref{thm_LBLfromLocalizator} (and Proposition \ref{prop_EnrichmentForLocalizator} in the enriched case). \end{proof}
+is the left Bousfield localization of $\M$ at $\Srect$-equivalences among Fresse/coSpitzweck right semimodel categories with left Quillen functors between them.

+In the enriched case, i.e.\ if $\M$ is a Fresse/coSpitzweck right $\V$-semimodel category, the $\V$-enriched left Bousfield localization of $\M$ at $\Srect$ exists as a Fresse/coSpitzweck right $\V$-semimodel category provided (a) $\V$ admits a set of generating cofibrations and (b) the set of core cofibrations $\overline{\mathsf{Horn}}(\Srect)$ admits Quillen's soa. \end{thm} \begin{proof} By Proposition \ref{prop_LocalizatorLeftProperCase} and Remarks \ref{rems_FindingLocalizatorSEMIMODELS}, there is a ($\V$-enriched) BF-reflector to which we can apply Theorem \ref{thm_LBLfromLocalizator} (and Proposition \ref{prop_EnrichmentForLocalizator} in the enriched case).
+The definition of $\mathsf{Horn}(\Srect)$ in the non-enriched setting is analogous to \cite[Definition 4.2.1]{hirschhorn_model_2003}. \end{proof}
-\paragraph{Reflexive subcategories of homotopy categories.} As a brief aside, we show that Proposition \ref{prop_LocalizatorFromAlmostNothing} already produces a reflexive subcategory without assuming that $\M$ is left proper.
-In fact, we prove a result which is much more general than this observation but quite elementary from an appropiate point of view.

-What we prove only requires working on a relative category $(\Mrect,\Eq)$.
-Therefore, in the rest of this section, we consider a relative category $\M=(\Mrect,\Eq)$.
-For simplicity, we assume that $\Eq$ is saturated as a subcategory of equivalences.

-Localizing $\Mrect$ at $\Eq$ produces an $\infty$-category $\underline{\Ho}\M$ (with an appropiate universal property, see \cite[Section 7.1]{cisinski_higher_2019}) which enhances the ordinary localization $\Ho\M$\footnote{We will not deal with the usual set theoretic issues to construct localizations in general, we just assume that $\underline{\Ho}\M$ exists.}.
-Hence, we obtain three levels in which we can work: point set level ($\Mrect$), homotopy coherent level ($\underline{\Ho}\M$) and plain homotopy level ($\Ho\M$).

-Our goal is to show that the following generalization of BF-reflector (Definition \ref{defn_BFReflector}) produces a reflexive subcategory of $\underline{\Ho}\M$, and obviously of $\Ho\M$.

-\begin{defn} Let $\M$ be a relative category.
-A \emph{h-reflector} in $\M$ is an endofunctor $\Rfrak\colon\Mrect\to\Mrect$ equipped with a zigzag of natural transformations

-whose left pointing components are all natural equivalences and which satisfies: \begin{itemize} \item[($i$)] $\Rfrak$ is homotopical (as all the intermediate functors in the zigzag). \item[($ii$)] $\Rfrak\upeta$ and $\upeta\Rfrak$ are zigzags of natural equivalences. \end{itemize}